 3 people favorited this theater

-The Waverly Theatre was a huge single screener, built in the 1920’s or earlier in Drexel Hill, a Delaware County suburb of Philadelphia.
+The Waverly Theatre was a huge single screener, opened in October 1927 in Drexel Hill, a Delaware County suburb of Philadelphia.
 As of 1931, the auditorium had 1,562 seats.
 Philadelphia theatre architects Hoffman-Henon designed it.
 Stanley Warner operated it.
 Until the 1960’s or 1970’s, it had coal heat.
 The coal was in the basement, and a fan would blow the hot air around.
 It closed in the 1980’s.
 The restroom suites were lavish.

 The building is used as a bar and beer distributorship.